aiod01/R-Projects-Hyeongcheol-Park/Hw05/README.md

   As a non-native Eng listener and reader, I cannot say that the assignment is easy.
 I read all the materials on stat545 webpage by myself and tried everything which took many hours.
 Sometimes it was hard to understand what it says.
 When I got stuck, I go all around near my office and grap anyone and asked.
 The homework was time consuming but very worthy.

+One of my peer reviewee, Heather's Github gave me lots of help.

   I am glad that I finished this assignment on time.